LibraryCarpentry/lc-data-intro/episodes/10-file-naming.md

 Two free, cross-platform editors that work well for handling plain text files are [Visual Studio Code](https://code.visualstudio.com/) and [Atom](https://atom.io/).
 For Windows users, [Notepad++](http://notepad-plus-plus.org/) is recommended.
 Mac or Unix users may find [Komodo Edit](https://www.activestate.com/products/komodo-ide/downloads/edit/), [Kate](https://kate-editor.org/) or [Gedit](https://wiki.gnome.org/Apps/Gedit) useful.
 Combined with [pandoc](http://pandoc.org/), a Markdown file can be exported to PDF, HTML, a formatted Word document, LaTeX or other formats, so it is a great way to create machine-readable, easily searchable documents that can be repurposed in many ways.
 This [Programming Historian](https://programminghistorian.org/) [tutorial](https://programminghistorian.org/en/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) spells out what to do.

+In [Library Carpentry: The UNIX Shell](https://librarycarpentry.org/lc-shell/) lesson, we all see how the command line can be a powerful tool for working with text files.